pascalr/admin/docs/grant_application.md

 or we can go forward.
 I don't believe we are ever going to go backwards, so I believe in automation to solve the environment issue.

 # Deprecated

+Heda's robotic arm has a lot of potential to help you cook.
+It can fetch all the ingredients needed for a recipe and let you add as much as you are inspired.
+It can do some mixes.
+For example, it can mix some spices together.
+It can do many types of batter like pancake or cake batter.
+You give it milk and eggs, and it we make all the batter by itself.
+You don't have any milk for your pancakes?
+No worries.
+It can make some vegetable milk by itself.
+Just the right amount needed or more to drink.
+And when you're done cooking, you put the containers back on the shelf and it stores everything.

+One of our core values is openness.
+We strongly believe it is important in order to have freedom and control over what you own.
+This is why all the hardware and the software will be released open-sourced along with the product.
+Also, all our recipes will be freely available for everyone.

 I don't think this [selling the cupboard] will be a big part of revenue because it is bulky and hard to ship.